 towards more sustainable food systems.

-(iv) consistent knowledge-sharing concerning challenges and applicable practices (FAO, 2021).
+(iv) consistent knowledge-sharing concerning challenges and applicable practices.

-These four areas could be explored in detail alone; however, I will leave you to reflect on what you’ve learned about sustainable food systems and the seafood sector to ultimately decide how these action plans could support the much-needed
+These four areas could be explored in detail alone; however, I will leave you to reflect on what you have learned about sustainable food systems and the seafood sector to ultimately decide how these action plans could support the

 change of food chains.
 Critical thinking like this is what will help achieve international sustainability goals and ultimately protect the global ocean.